 The CPU's TDP of the 65 Watt is not the maximum draw from the CPU.
 TDP stands for Thermal Design Power, and it is the heat a component is expected to output when under normal load.
 You should count with roughly 1.5 times the TDP rating to calculate the expected power draw under full load.
 For our system the CPU with TDP of 65 Watt has an expeced power draw under full load of 65 x 1.5 = 97.5 Watt which explains the reboots.

-The ASRock B450-ITX motherboard has a BIOS setting where you can set the cTDP.
-Unfortunately it is not called "cTDP" which makes it hard to find.
-Setting cTDP to 35 Watt gives an expected 52.5 Watt under full load, which in practice was around 64 Watt on the wall socket (which includes conversion losses).
+The ASRock B450-ITX motherboard has a BIOS setting where you can set PPT (after enabling PBO in "Advanced" mode).
+Setting PPT to 35 Watt gives an expected 52.5 Watt usage of the system, which in practice was around 64 Watt on the wall socket (which includes conversion losses).
 This is well within the limits of the power supply and the machine didn't get very hot, nor loud, nor did it suddenly reboot.
 Great results so far!

-You need to go to "Advanced > AMD Overclocking" and set "Precision Boost Overdrive" to "Advanced", "PBO Limits" to "Manual" and "PPT Limit [W]" to "35" to set the cTDP of the AMD CPU to 35 watt.
+You need to go to "Advanced > AMD Overclocking" and set "Precision Boost Overdrive" to "Advanced", "PBO Limits" to "Manual" and "PPT Limit [W]" to "35" to set the maximum usage of the AMD CPU to 35 watt.

-I also noted that the machine didn't want to load the rated 3600 speed of the GSkill DDR4 RAM using XMP 2.0 in AUTO mode and feel back to 2133 MHz.
+I also noted that the machine didn't want to load the rated 3600 speed of the GSkill DDR4 RAM using XMP 2.0 in AUTO mode and fell back to 2133 MHz.
 When choosing the 3200 profile it did run at 3200 MHz.
 I do not advice running the RAM at lower speeds as this affects the CPU's performance.

-Configurable TDP (cTDP or PPT Limit) is a great tool to lower the power draw of your system with integrated graphics.
+Configurable TDP (cTDP in the form of PPT/PL1) is a great tool to lower the power draw of your system with integrated graphics.
 It influences real world performance less than one would expect, allowing for a quiet PC with a smaller form factor using the same powerful components.